OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 Advances in machine learning for large dataset analysis have led to increased interest in applying patient-level prediction on this type of data.
 However, many published efforts in patient-level prediction do not follow the model development guidelines, fail to perform extensive external validation, or provide insufficient model details which limits the ability of independent researchers to reproduce the models and perform external validation.
 This makes it hard to fairly evaluate the predictive performance of the models and reduces the likelihood of the model being used appropriately in clinical practice.
 To improve standards, several papers have been written detailing guidelines for best practices in developing and reporting prediction models.
 For example, the Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (TRIPOD) statement ^[https://www.equator-network.org/reporting-guidelines/tripod-statement/] provides clear recommendations for reporting prediction model development and validation and addresses some of the concerns related to transparency. \index{machine learning} \index{TRIPOD}

 Massive-scale, patient-specific predictive modeling has become reality due to OHDSI, where the common data model (CDM) allows for uniform and transparent analysis at an unprecedented scale.
-The databases available in the CDM contain rich data to build highly predictive large-scale models and also provide immediate opportunity to serve large communities of patients who are in most need of improved quality of care.
+The growing network of database standardized to the CDM enables external validation of models in different healthcare settings on a global scale.
+We believe this provides immediate opportunity to serve large communities of patients who are in most need of improved quality of care.
 Such models can inform truly personalized medical care leading hopefully to sharply improved patient outcomes.

-In this chapter we describe OHDSI’s standardized framework for patient-level prediction, [@reps2018] and discuss the [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) R package that implements established best practices.
+In this chapter we describe OHDSI’s standardized framework for patient-level prediction, [@reps2018] and discuss the [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) R package that implements established best practices for development and validation.
 We start with providing the necessary theory behind the development and evaluation of patient-level prediction and provide a high-level overview of the implemented machine learning algorithms.
 We then discuss an example prediction problem and provide step-by-step guidance on its definition and implementation using ATLAS or custom R code.
-Finally, we review two Shiny apps that allow viewing the study outputs.
-One app explores a single prediction model, while the other explores many models at once.
+Finally, we discuss the use of Shiny applications for the dissemination study results.

 ## The prediction problem